devllopa/WPnews-Wordpress-to-app/README.md

 Version 1.1.2 updated 10 october 2020

-1.update to flutter 1.22.0 (make sure to use this Version for the build) 2.add support for android 11
+1. update to flutter 1.22.0 (make sure to use this Version for the build)
+2. add support for android 11
+3. fix bug where some posts not showing due to not receiving
+   post image
-3.fix bug where some posts not showing due to not receiving post image 4.add support to iframes render (thanks to one of our buyers for the suggestion) 5.fix text overflow on posts title
+4. add support to iframes render (thanks to one of our buyers
+   for the suggestion)
+5. fix text overflow on posts title
-6.add option to enable/disable ads from showing
+6. add option to enable/disable ads from showing
-7.add support for RTL in post titles and articles 8.add option to open social URLs in the default apps 9.improve performance and some other bugs fixes 10.update the default-config to support new changes 11.change the way of applying app icon and splash sceen (Documentation updated)
+7. add support for RTL in post titles and articles
+8. add option to open social URLs in the default apps
+9. improve performance and some other bugs fixes
+10. update the default-config to support new changes
+11. change the way of applying app icon and splash screen (Documentation updated)

 Version 1.1.1 Updated 27 August 2020